Blog · Analysis · Modified August 12, 2026 · Last reviewed August 12, 2026

 Seventh, it should include contractors and vendors.
 Outsourced reviewers, implementation partners, data labelers, customer-support vendors, system integrators, and managed-service providers can all deal with AI systems on the organization's behalf.
 Contracts should require appropriate training, documentation, change notice, and incident cooperation.

 Eighth, it should test competence, not only attendance.
-Short scenario exercises should ask staff to identify hallucination, privacy leakage, prompt injection, automation bias, unsupported source claims, inappropriate delegation, and cases that require human escalation.
+Proportionate scenario exercises should ask staff to identify confabulation, privacy leakage, prompt injection, automation bias, unsupported source claims, inappropriate delegation, and cases that require human escalation.
+The assessment should improve the control, not become general worker telemetry.

 Ninth, it should tie to procurement.
 Buyers should require system documentation, instructions for use, known limitations, training materials, release notes, data-use terms, logging information, and support for reassessment.
 A vendor that cannot explain how users should safely operate the system is selling governance debt.